choria-io/website/docs/content/playbooks/index.md

   * Call a webhook on AWS Lambda
   * Tell the ops room on slack

-Once this project is complete you'll be able to express this entire deployment flow as a playbook and run it, schedule it, view past executions and extend it using your own capabilities.

 ## Status

 The playbook feature is working, several data stores are supported and it's functional.
-Further feedback from users are saught to drive the future of these.
+Further feedback from users are sought to drive the future of these.

+At present there are a lot of the old YAML based playbooks around, I wanted to have one release capable of supporting both.
+The YAML playbooks are now deprecated though and the next release will remove them entirely.

+At that point a large refactor of the code will happen to simplify the implementation greatly and perhaps even make it extendable by way of other Puppet modules so adding new behaviours into the Playbook system will be easy for anyone after the transition period.